Published: March 22, 2022

 When it comes to installing security software, there’s no one-size-fits-all product, and firewalls are very specific to business types.
 For example, an agriculturalist will require very different levels of defences, compared to a hotel that holds a large amount of customer data.

-If starting from scratch, it’s best to refer to the National Cyber Security Centre – a government resource that analyses data from a range of sectors and business types to offer easy-to-understand guidance and product recommendations.
+If starting from scratch, it’s best to refer to the National Cyber Security Centre.
+This government resource that analyses data from a range of sectors and business types.
+It offers easy-to-understand guidance and product recommendations.

-It’s also worth checking the overall security of your business with a service like the National Institute of Standards and Technology (NIST), a US government-sponsored framework that will provide a score for the level of protection you currently have.
+It’s also worth checking the overall security of your business.
+You can rely on a service like the National Institute of Standards and Technology (NIST).
+This is a US government-sponsored framework that will provide a score for the level of protection you currently have.

-All companies should aim to improve their score, but they need to give themselves time to do so; if you currently achieve the lowest score of ‘one’, it’s reasonable to aim for a score of ‘two’ after a year.
-It will also take much more resource to improve a lower score than a platform that has a high level of protection, and the investment you need to make will be dictated by your own ambition; the data you hold and the number of customers/suppliers/staff in your business.
+All companies should aim to improve their score, but they need to give themselves time to do so.
+If you currently achieve the lowest score of ‘one’, aim for a score of ‘two’ after a year.
+It will also take much more resource to improve a lower score than a platform that has a high level of protection.
+The investment you need to make will be dictated by your own ambition.
+Consider the data you hold and the number of customers/suppliers/staff in your business.

 Building cyber resilience isn’t a quick fix.
-Just remember that data is much more valuable to fraudsters than money, and cyber security breaches can be costly to a business, so it’s important to take time to increase your business’ online security and enhance your team’s understanding of how to protect themselves from potential risks.
+Just remember that data is much more valuable to fraudsters than money.
+Cyber security breaches can be very costly to a business.
+So, it’s important to take time to increase your business’ online security.
+Enhance your team’s understanding of how to protect themselves from potential risks.

 Words featured in Midlands Business Insider.